BlankWriterB/Lagos-Air-Quality-Prediction/README.md

 <br>Risks and Limitations
 <br>Sensor location: Data will be limited to specific locations in Lagos
-<br>Seasonality: December is typically the start of harmattan as well as Christmas
-holidays -popularly known as Detty December in Lagos.
+Seasonality: December is typically the start of harmattan as well as Christmas holidays -popularly known as Detty December in Lagos.
 This affects the humidity of the data.
 <br>Complexity of pollution: The model will not be able to consider key contributing
-factors such as traffic data, vehicle types, industrial policy changes, or land use changes.
+factors such as traffic data, vehicle types, industrial policy changes, or land use changes. <br>
 <br>Why this matters<br>
 By accurately forecasting air quality proactive measures can be taken to:
 • mitigate pollution,